TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #4 - Data Bank/Solution.md

 -	minimum, average and maximum values of the running balance for each customer Using all of the data available - how much data would have been required for each option on a monthly basis?

-1.	running customer balance column that includes the impact each transaction
+### 1. Running customer balance column that includes the impact each transaction

 `````sql